MIT-SPARK/TEASER-plusplus/python/README.md

-#Python Bindings of TEASER++
+# Python Bindings of TEASER++

 This short document will show you how to use TEASER++'s Python bindings to solver 3D registration problems.

 ## Introduction

-The TEASER++ Python binding `teaserpp-python` uses pybind11 to allow for minimal-effort interoperability between C++ and Python.
+The TEASER++ Python binding `teaserpp-python` uses [pybind11](https://github.com/pybind/pybind11) to allow for minimal-effort interoperability between C++ and Python.
 To use TEASER++ in Python, the following C++ constructs are exposed:
 - `teaser::RobustRegistrationSolver`: the main solver class for solving registration problems with TEASER++
 - `teaser::RobustRegistrationSolver::Params`: a struct for holding the initialization parameters for TEASER++
 - `teaser::RobustRegistrationSolver::ROTATION_ESTIMATION_ALGORITHM`: an enum for specifying what kind rotation estimation algorithm to use
 - `teaser::RegistrationSolution`: a struct holding the solution to a registration problem

-Please refer to the C++ source code for more detailed documentations.
+Please refer to the C++ source code for more detailed documentation.

 ## Installation

 You can use `pip` to install `teaserpp-python`, the module that contains all TEASER++ bindings.
 First, make sure you have compiled `teaserpp-python`.
 If not, you can use the following commands:
 ```shell script
 mkdir build && cd build